hashicorp/vault/website/source/docs/enterprise/identity/index.html.md

 Operators can create entities for all the users of an auth mount beforehand and assign policies to them, so that when users login, the desired capabilities to the tokens via entities are already assigned.
-But if that's not done, upon a successful user login from any of the authentication backends, Vault will create a new entity and assign a persona against the login that was successful.
+But if that's not done, upon a successful user login from any of the auth methods, Vault will create a new entity and assign a persona against the login that was successful.

-Note that, tokens created using the token authentication backend will not have an associated identity information.
+Note that, tokens created using the token auth method will not have an associated identity information.
 Logging in using the authentication backends is the only way to create tokens that have a valid entity identifiers.

 ### Identity Auditing

 If the token used to make API calls have an associated entity identifier, it will be audit logged as well.
 This leaves a trail of actions performed by specific users.

 ### API